sgarcia0206/comp122-f23/format-encodings/encode_utf8.md

    | p <= 21   |       21   |      4    |

-3. Pad/Truncate the binary string to be of length `l`
+3. Pad/Truncate the binary number to be of length `l`

 4. Based upon the value of `b`, chunk the binary string into the following sizes:
    - 1: 7